uniwebcms/website-components-template/README.md

 # Uniweb Website Component Template

-This repository is a complete template for creating **widget collections** for the [Uniweb CMS](https://uniwebcms.com) application and the websites made with it.
-Each widget collection acts as a software plugin.
-The [widget development documentation](https://help.uniweb.app/) explains the programming framework, which is based on [React JS](https://react.dev/), [Tailwind CSS](https://tailwindcss.com/), and [Webpack](https://webpack.js.org/).
+This repository is a template for creating **component collections** suitable to be used in websites made with [Uniweb CMS](https://uniwebcms.com).
+The [component development documentation](https://help.uniweb.app/) explains the programming framework, which is based on [React JS](https://react.dev/), [Tailwind CSS](https://tailwindcss.com/), and [Webpack](https://webpack.js.org/).

-:stopwatch: It should take about 5 minutes to get started building and testing a widget collection using this repository.
+:stopwatch: It should take about 5 minutes to get started building and testing a component collection using this repository.
 You do not need to install any tools.
 All you need is a free [Cloudflare Pages](https://pages.cloudflare.com) project and edit access to a Uniweb website.
-It is also possible to build and test your widget collections locally.
+It is also possible to build and test your component collections locally.

 ## Setting up a distribution server